tidyverse/vroom/README.md

-  - [Matt Dowle](https://twitter.com/mattdowle) and the rest of the [Rdatatable](https://github.com/Rdatatable) team, `data.table::fread()` is blazing fast and great motivation to see how fast we could goo faster\!
+  - [Matt Dowle](https://twitter.com/mattdowle) and the rest of the [Rdatatable](https://github.com/Rdatatable) team, `data.table::fread()` is blazing fast and great motivation to see how fast we could go faster\!